richross/PromptEngineeringWithDalle/README.md

 # Prompt Engineering With DALL-E
+## Description
+This is a fork of the original project created by Jennifer Marsman.
+This fork includes files and folder structure to deploy this application into an Azure subscription.
+Please note that in the Overview section 'I' refers to Jennifer and not me. :)

+## Overview
 Learn prompt engineering by iterating over image prompts with the DALL-E model.

 The motivation behind this demo is to help teach the concept of prompt engineering.
 I used DALL-E for two reasons: